RAM-Engineering/ccf-documentation/Fabrication Notes/materials/Silicon on Insulator (SOI).md

 ![[Pasted image 20251228173456.png]]

 Although SOI wafers are important to the industry, they are not what is used today in large scale fabs.
-This is where bulk FINFET are used.
+This is where bulk [[Fin Field Effect Transistor (FinFET)]] (FinFET made on a bulk silicon substrate) is used.
 SOI wafers still have applications in low power or analog devices however.